 About 500 children who are under age five drown in swimming pools each year, according to the Consumer Product Safety Commission.
 Near-drowning injuries are responsible for many children seeking hospital ER treatment.
 After car crashes, swimming accidents cause the most deaths in the United States.
 It does not take much time under water for drowning to result in permanent harm or even death.
-When someone in Los Angeles is hurt in a swimming pool accident, the premises liability lawyers at Sharifi Firm may be able to help the victim sue for compensation.Proving Liability for a Swimming Pool Accident
+When someone is hurt in a swimming pool, the Los Angeles swimming pool accident lawyers at Sharifi Firm may be able to help the victim sue for compensation through a premises liability claim.Proving Liability for a Swimming Pool Accident

 Near-drowning can lead to devastating injuries for the victim of a swimming pool accident.
 Hypoxia, for example, can result in brain damage if it lasts for four minutes.
 Injuries can be permanent and may even require a lifetime of care or assisted living.
 You can potentially recover compensation from different parties under any of three possible theories: premises liability, general negligence, and products liability.

 Premises liability cases are designed to hold a property owner liable for injuries caused by dangerous or hazardous conditions that the owner knew or should have known about.
 California property owners have a duty to take steps to protect someone lawfully coming onto their premises.
 Some dangerous conditions could include a lack of fencing, a failure to post warning signs, a failure to supervise children after affirmatively representing that the owner would, or poor maintenance.
-Whether you can recover compensation in any of these situations depends on the particular circumstances.
+Whether your Los Angeles swimming pool accident attorney can recover compensation in any of these situations depends on the particular circumstances.

 If the danger is open and obvious, there may be no liability because a reasonable adult understands the risks of swimming.
 However, if the bottom of the pool or the sides are slippery due to lack of maintenance, sludge, or chemicals, and a victim cannot get out of the pool and drowns, his or her family may be able to sue for wrongful death because the dangerous condition was not open and obvious.
 The key in that case will be whether the pool owner knew or should have known in the exercise of reasonable care that the sides were slippery.